Conference Travel Funding

 - Prior to travel, send a brief email describing your participation in the conference to WHOI's Registrar for approval.

 - To request reimbursement before or after travel, complete a Travel Expense Voucher and submit to WHOI's Registrar along with original receipts.
 Receipts should show your name and method of payment (credit card, cash, etc.) as well as the total amount charged.
 Reimbursement can be requested in advance of travel for prepaid items such as airfare or conference registration.
 Multiple TEVs may be submitted (pre- and post-travel).
-Multiple funding sources (project numbers) can be included on one TEV.
+Multiple WHOI funding sources (project numbers) can be included on one TEV.
+Academic Programs will reimburse domestic per diem at the general domestic rate listed on the Procurement website (not the individual GSA city rates).

 If you have any questions, contact Julia Westwater at firstname.lastname@example.org.